From the moment you arrive there are lots of resources to support you throughout your journey with us.

 If you have an existing moderate to severe and enduring mental health diagnosis, our mental health advisors provide one-to-one support and will work with you to develop an appropriate support plan.
 Theyll also act as an advocate between you and the University and liaise with external referral agencies.

-As well as one of the most comprehensive welfare services in the country, the Union runs Nightline, a listening and information service run by students for students.
+As well as one of the most comprehensive welfare services in the country, the Union runs a listening and information service run by students for students called Nightline.

-Free online peer and professional support is available around the clock, through Big White Wall.
+Free online peer and professional support is available around the clock, through Togetherall.
 Its completely anonymous and provides a safe space to get things off your chest and help you feel more in control.

 Students with support needs